-Trinity Taverna is now open in the east end and the patio boasts a killer view of Toronto's sandy Woodbine Beach.
+Paralia (formerly known as Trinity Taverna) is open in the east end and the patio boasts a killer view of Toronto's sandy Woodbine Beach.
 The restaurant offers 350 al fresco seats alone and then there's a two floor Mediterranean villa-inspired interior complete with water feature and vaulted, branch-cover ceilings.

 On entering there are oysters and whole fish displayed on ice and slabs of meat sizzling away on a rotating spit.
 If you're lucky you'll witness fiery, Montreal restaurateur, Peter Morentzos (of La Queue de Cheval) yelling profanities in the kitchen.
 Don't take offense.
 Just consider it part of the kitchen theatre philosophy that Morentzos and partner Danny Foulidis embrace.